How to interface STM32 with RS485 (Modbus) sensors with HAL example code

 How to interface STM32 with RS485 (Modbus) sensors: The Project

-In this section of the tutorial, we will first draw the circuit diagram of the rs485 communication between STM32 (as master) and PMC-220 (as a slave sensor).
+In this section of the tutorial, we will first draw the circuit diagram of the rs485 communication between STM32 (as master) and PMC-220 energy meter (as a slave sensor).
 You can use any rs485 based sensors.
 After that, we will code an example project which is to collect the voltage (in Volt) data from PMC-220 energy meter using MAX485 module to STM32.
 We will be using STM32 NUCLEO-F446RE development board for this project, we can use any STM32 development board available in the market.
 At last we will show the collected data using Live Expression feature of STM32CubeIDE debug window.

 Component List